 - Students are limited to a maximum of 1 guest at a time during Winter Break.

-- Other Barnard or CU@BC students who did not receive permission to return early would count as guests.
+- Barnard or CU@BC students who did not receive permission to return early (or stay during WB) would count as guests.

-- Students may not sign in other students who were not approved for early return for the purpose of allowing them access to the non-approved student's room.
+- Students may not sign in other students who were not approved for early return for the purpose of allowing them access to their rooms.

-- No Minor Permission forms will be approved.
-This means that guests 16 years old and younger (incl. siblings) will not be approved during Winter Break.
+- No guests 16 years old and younger (including siblings) will be permitted during Winter Break.

-- No guests may stay overnight for more than one day during Winter Break.
+- No guests may not stay overnight for more than one night during Winter Break.

 - Guests must be escorted at all times.
 If you have a guest, you must meet them at the front desk, sign them in, and escort them to your room.
 When your guest leaves, you must escort them back to the desk to sign out.

-- Disciplinary incidents and/or any violations of Residential Life or College policy can result in approval for Early Winter Return being revoked, i.e. students would be required to leave campus.
+- Disciplinary incidents and/or any violations of Residential Life or College policy can result in approval for Early Winter Return being revoked, i.e. students may be required to immediately leave campus.

 - Public Safety Shuttle: Shuttle service provided to students on a "call for service" basis.
 To "call for service" during a scheduled break, students should call Public Safety at 212-854-3362 and request transport from the Dispatcher.
 Service will be provided to and from College residence halls and CU & Barnard buildings only.

-- Dining Hall: All dining facilities (i.e. Hewitt & the Diana) will be closed over Winter Break.
+- Dining Halls: All dining facilities (i.e. Hewitt & the Diana) will be closed over Winter Break.
 For more information, please visit http://www.campusdish.com/en-US/CSE/Barnard.

 - Mail Services: The mail room will be closed for most of the Winter Break.
 For more information, please visit http://barnard.edu/mail-print-services.